apache/freemarker-docgen/README.md

 Before building for the first time:
 * JDK 8 must be used (tried with 1.8.0_212)
-* Apache Maven must be installed (tried with 3.6.1), and use JDK 8 for building.
+* Apache Maven must be installed (tried with 3.6.1)
 * [Node.js](https://nodejs.org/) must be installed (tried with v10.16.2).
-* Create a `build.properties` file based on `build.properties.sample`
-* Issue `npm install` from the project directory to install Node.js dependencies.
-This need to be repeated if you add new dependencies to `gulpfile.js`.
+* Go to `freemarker-docgen-core`, and issue `npm install` there to install Node.js dependencies.
+Repeat this step if you add new dependencies to `gulpfile.js`.

 Possible node.js related problems and solutions:
 * "Error: ENOENT, stat <someDirectoryHere>": create that directory manually,